garazdawi/erlang.github.io/_posts/2018-5-02-Memory-instrumentation-in-OTP-21.md

 ## Carriers and memory fragmentation

-BEAM allocates memory in large segments we call "carriers" and then allocates blocks within those.
+The VM allocates memory in large segments we call "carriers" and then allocates blocks within those.
 This has many benefits; since each carrier is completely separate from the others it's easy to determine when they can be returned to the operating system, and they scale very well since we can guarantee that